Ramsgate: By road

 Ramsgate is connected to the national road network primarily through the A299 Thanet Way, which continues on to the M2/A2 for the M25 (approx 1 hour) and London.
 The A256 provides a link to Dover and onwards to the A20 for the Channel Tunnel.
 Bus services are provided by Stagecoach South East and also serve Broadstairs, Canterbury, Sandwich and Margate.

 By rail

 Ramsgate railway station is situated at the top of the town near the parish of St Lawrence.

 A new high-speed service to London St Pancras started in December 2009, running on High Speed 1, the UK's first high-speed rail line, between London and Kent.
 The journey time from Ramsgate to St Pancras is 76 minutes.

 In March 2015, it was announced that journey times between Ramsgate and London St Pancras are expected to be reduced to 63 minutes in 2019, due to infrastructure enhancements.

 Other trains run from Ramsgate to London Charing Cross and London Victoria.
 Commuting time to the capital on these lines is approximately 1 hour 50 minutes.

 Trains from Ramsgate are routed via Margate, Chatham and Bromley South, or via Canterbury West or Dover Priory and Ashford International.
 Ramsgate railway station is operated by Southeastern who operate all services.

+Thanet Parkway railway station, opened on 31 July 2023, is situated near the village of Cliffsend just outside Ramsgate, and easily accessible by road off of the A299 (Hengist Way).

 By air

 A municipal airport was opened on 1 July 1935, operating until World War II broke out in 1939.
 Following a short spell as a satellite of RAF Manston, it closed in 1940.
 The airport was re-opened in 1952 and operated until closure in 1968.

-The town is situated directly under the flight path of Manston Airport.
 From September 2004 to August 2005 a low-cost airline EUjet operated frequent flights to many European destinations, replacing a large freight operator.
 However, flights were suspended after the collapse of its parent company, PlaneStation Group plc.

 Manston was sold to Infratil on 26 August 2005.
 Until May 2014, KLM Cityhopper operated two daily passenger flights from the airport to Amsterdam Airport Schiphol in the Netherlands.
 The airport was regularly used by freight operators such as Cargolux and Meridian.

 The airport was sold to Ann Gloag in November 2013.
 She was reported to be seeking a buyer, but her spokesman reported that a buyer had not been found, and the airport closed on 15 May 2014.

+If the airport were to resume operations, the town would be directly under the flight path.